Documentation Index

 If genie read or state detection fails, check:

-• The pane ID in the worker registry matches an actual tmux pane
+- The pane ID in the agent registry matches an actual tmux pane